CarlaCGDM/open-virtual-tours/README.md

 ## Features
 ## Install locally
+### Basic installation
 Clone this repo and fill in all the .env file variables with your own data.
 Install Docker and Docker compose and run `docker compose up --build`.
+### CI installation
+Fork this repo and fill in your data, then clone it on your machine through a github action runner.
 ## Deploy to AWS
 Here is a simple flow chart: